kasheshjaiin/python-api-challenge/README.md

 # Vacation Planner

 Welcome to Vacation Planner!
-This project helps you plan your next vacation by finding cities with pleasant weather conditions and nearby hotels.
+This project is designed to help you plan your next vacation by providing recommendations for cities with suitable weather conditions and nearby hotels.

-## Introduction
+## Project Overview

+- **Objective**: The main goal of this project is to assist users in planning their vacations by suggesting cities with pleasant weather conditions and nearby accommodation options.
-Vacation Planner is a Python application that leverages data from the OpenWeatherMap API and the Geoapify API to provide users with information about cities around the world.
+- **Functionality**: The application leverages data from the OpenWeatherMap API to analyze weather conditions for cities worldwide, including temperature, humidity, cloudiness, and wind speed.
+It also utilizes the Geoapify API to search for nearby hotels in selected cities.
-Users can specify their desired weather conditions, such as temperature and humidity ranges, and the application will identify suitable cities and find nearby hotels.
+- **User Interaction**: Users can specify their desired weather conditions, such as temperature and humidity ranges, and the application will recommend cities that meet those criteria.
+Additionally, it provides information about nearby hotels to facilitate accommodation booking.
+- **Dependencies**: This project relies on various Python libraries, including Matplotlib, Pandas, NumPy, and Requests, for data analysis and API interactions.

-## Features
+## How It Works

-- **Weather Analysis**: Analyze weather data for cities worldwide, including temperature, humidity, cloudiness, and wind speed.
+1. **Weather Data Analysis**: The application fetches weather data for cities using the OpenWeatherMap API.
+It analyzes parameters like temperature and humidity to identify cities with suitable weather conditions.
-- **Hotel Search**: Search for nearby hotels in selected cities using the Geoapify API.
-- **Interactive Maps**: Visualize city data and hotel locations on interactive maps.
+2. **Hotel Search**: After selecting potential cities, the application uses the Geoapify API to search for nearby hotels.
+It provides users with options for accommodation in their chosen destinations.